taumasyang/Blog/source/_posts/caccetta-haggkvist-conjecture.md

 [^13]: D. C. Fisher.
 Squaring a tournament: a proof of Dean’s conjecture. *Journal of Graph Theory*, 23:43–48, 1996.
 [^14]: Godbole, Cole, and Wright.
 Probabilistic versions of Seymour’s distance two conjecture. *to appear*.
 [^15]: Y. O. Hamidoune.
 An application of connectivity theory in graphs to factorizations of elements in groups. *European Journal of Combinatorics*, 2(4):349–355, 1981.
 [^16]: Y. O. Hamidoune.
-Quelques problèmes de connexité dans les graphes orientés. *Journal of Combinatorial Theory*, Series B, 30(1):1–10, 1981.
+Quelques problèmes de connexité dans les graphes orientés. *Journal of Combinatorial Theory, Series B*, 30(1):1–10, 1981.
 [^17]: Y. O. Hamidoune.
 A note on minimal directed graphs with given girth. *Journal of Combinatorial Theory, Series B*, 43(3):343–348, 1987.
 [^18]: F. Havet and S. Thomassé.
 Median orders of tournaments: a tool for the second neighborhood problem and Sumner’s conjecture. *Journal of Graph Theory*, 35:244–256, 2000.
 [^19]: C. Hoáng and B. Reed.
 A note on short cycles in digraphs. *Discrete Math*, 66(1-2):103–107, 1987.